codeinaire/nmmFrontEnd/notesReact.md

 # PROBLEMS

-### Babel-eslint - I was having a `type undefined error`, it  was solved by [this](https://github.com/eslint/eslint/issues/9767).
-Basically just `$ npm i babel-eslint@8.1.1`.

-### Login - there may be an issue when logging in the first time.
-It doesn't log in the first time I start up the application.
-Well, it logs in, but it will not redirect it to the profile page.

 # SOLVED

 ### Cookie - I was finally able to get the cookie to save into local storage by add this: `var corsOptions = {origin: 'http://localhost:3000',credentials: true // <-- REQUIRED backend setting };` to the cors function in the server and `credentials: 'include'`, to the Apollo client.

 ### Textarea - I had an issue with `<textarea>`.
 When I transitioned to the `<textarea>` input it would refresh into a while screen.
 I thought it had something to do with it doing a post request or someting to do with the form, but there was not nextwork requests but a get.
 I tried it loading first and it gave me something like `<textarea> can only have one child` error.
 It has something to do with there being multiple blocks of text in the form of a JS block and regular text.
 Once the JS block was taken out it was okay.
 It doesn't like any children in the text area.
 The `value` property will override any children.

+### Login - there may be an issue when logging in the first time.
+It doesn't log in the first time I start up the application.
+Well, it logs in, but it will not redirect it to the profile page. `Refer to react router redirection issues`.

+### Babel-eslint - I was having a `type undefined error`, it  was solved by [this](https://github.com/eslint/eslint/issues/9767).
+Basically just `$ npm i babel-eslint@8.1.1`.